 If a computer crashes during an examination, the supervisor, Presiding Officer or principal should call the Board of Studies, Teaching and Educational Standards immediately on (02) 9367 8117.
 If it is possible to retrieve the student’s work, a BOSTES officer may give approval, if appropriate, for the student to be granted the time lost during the incident to allow them the full examination time to complete the examination.
 Please note this does not mean additional examination time.

 If it is not possible to complete the examination, or if a student is able to complete the examination following a crash, but feels that their examination performance has been affected, he/she should submit an illness/misadventure application.

 What if the supervisor sees the student opening another file or document, or transferring information from a pre-existing file or document into his or her answers?

-Students should be reminded that any breach of examination rules or malpractice may seriously jeopardise their eligibility for the Higher School Certificate.
 Should this occur, the supervisor and/or Presiding Officer should follow the procedures for Breach of Examination Rules/Malpractice.

 If you have any further questions, please contact Student Support Services Branch on (02) 9367 8117 or firstname.lastname@example.org